nygenome/taxmaps/README.md

 * A `{prefix}.gem` index file for `gem-mapper`.

 Generating an index can take from a few minutes to several hours, depending on the size of your database.
 You can speed it up by running `taxMaps-index` on multiple threads by using the option `-T`.
 You can also submit your job to a SGE cluster by specifying a partition/queue with the option `-Q`.
 The number of slots can be specified using the option `-S`.

-### Pre-built indexes
-You can also use pre-built indexes which are available via FTP on the NYGC public [FTP](http://tinyurl.com/krn3e7o) site.
-These indexes have been compressed using a kmer LCA pre-assignation for several different kmer sizes, which greatly improves mapping efficiency against large databases.
-To ensure maximum mapping fidelity, you  should pick a kmer size just above your read length or hard-trim down your reads to match the kmer size used in compression.
-For this, you can use the corresponding `taxMaps` option `-L`.
-You should also use the `taxonomy.tbl` file provided.

 ## Running taxMaps